KvaytG/win-tools/README.md

     <version>-SNAPSHOT</version>
 </dependency>
 ```
-*Optional:* To use a specific version, tag a release and replace `-SNAPSHOT` with the tag name.
+Optional: to use a specific version, tag a release and replace `-SNAPSHOT` with the tag name.

 ## ❗ Important Notes
 - Performance has been tested only on Windows 10 and Windows 11.